ivanquirino/kompose-lambda/Readme.md

 ### chain.final(function)

 Adds a final function to the chain which is called only with the `ctx` argument.
 It is useful to handle default responses, or to handle whatever you want before calling the response callback.
+It is also possible to return a promise or return in an async function.

 ### chain.error(function)

-Adds an error handler to the chain.
+Adds an error handler to the chain to .
 If your middleware functions are all `async` or return a `Promise`, you can catch any errors in the chain, considering you have not handled the error before.
-Receives `err` and `ctx` arguments
+Receives `err` and `ctx` arguments.
+If you return instead of calling the `callback` argument from `ctx`, you are returning an error to AWS.

 ## Contributing